 3. INFJs feel comfortable talking about their emotions, INTJs not so much

 As Fe users, INFJs put great value in expressing their emotions.
-This doesn’t mean an INFJ will talk about personal matters publicly (we’re Introverts, after all), but we do need an outlet to share our feelings and will usually do so with those who know us well and in whom we trust.
+This doesn’t mean an INFJ will talk about personal matters publicly (they’re Introverts, after all), but they do need an outlet to share their feelings and will usually do so with those who know them well and in whom they trust.
 In a conflict with a partner, for example, an INFJ will look for a way to express their feelings, so they can move on.
-Besides talking it out, INFJs can also find writing, painting and other forms of self-expression useful to work through their feelings.
+Besides talking it out, INFJs can also find writing, painting, and other forms of self-expression useful to work through their feelings.

 4. INTJs are pretty straightforward, INFJs can be more hesitant

 INTJs are usually direct and straightforward in their communication, and generally don’t shy away from asking what they need to do their job well.
 After all, their main drive is to be efficient, so they’re not that concerned about how people will perceive them, and whether or not they’ll be liked.
 They just want to get the answer as quickly as possible.

 INFJs have a different approach to communication.
 First, they often struggle to deliver criticism, as they fear hurting someone’s feelings.
 Second, they sometimes keep their most precious ideas private until they feel ready to share them with the world.
 As Fe users, INFJs look for valuable ways to connect with others, so they take their time when making an important decision, pondering how it will affect everyone involved.

 This difference is really obvious in the way these types use language: INTJs speak very precisely and to the point and INFJs speak with more flowery, vague language that will not cause offense.

 5. INTJs love to debate, INFJs avoid heated discussions